RazanAlkhaluqy/chatbot-sales/README.md

 ## Chatbot Integration

-- A simple AI-powered chatbot using a local LLM
+- A simple AI-powered chatbot
 - Allows users to query insights such as:
   - Top products by category
   - Average ratings
   - Sentiment trends of reviews

-**Future Enhancements:** Could incorporate multi-turn conversation and advanced NLP for deeper insights.

 ---